 - Peppermint Thumbprint Hershey Kiss Cookies – perfect for Christmas

-- Fruit Filled Cookie Cups – filled with jam preserves
+- Fruit Filled Cookie Cups – filled with jam preserves.
+You can also fill these with strawberry sauce or caramel sauce.

 - Oatmeal Cookies – you can add dried fruit and chocolate chips